kghudgens/kghudgens/README.md

 ### Hello, I'm Kevin Hudgens👋

-I am a Software Engineer currently attending the University of Maryland, earning a Bachelor of Science in Software Development and Security.
-You will find all of my projects and learning resources here on this profile.
-I am currently working abroad in Japan as a contractor on aircraft.
-In 2022, I will be returning to the United States to start a new opportunity as a Software Engineer for Raytheon Technologies.
+I am a Software Engineer with a Bachelor of Science degree in Software Development and Security from the University of Maryland.
+I am currently living overseas in Japan and upon securing a position as a Software Engineer, I will be returning back to the United States.

-Currently my main objective is to learn C++.